 But affirmations for anger help us manage when we get angry, learn to understand it, and turn it into something more positive.
-Using affirmations for our anger can get us out of our “fight” mindset and put us back into a calmer frame of mind.
+Using affirmations for our anger can get us out of our “fight” mindset and put us back into the calm and loving person we truly are.
 There are other methods that are important as well, and we’ll discuss them below.

 Anger is an emotion we all have, and when you’re a spiritual person, you may try to find ways to rid your life of anger.
 But even Buddhists will tell you that anger is natural.
 We’re always going to experience a wide range of emotions in our lives, but when we don’t want to experience those negative emotions, the goal is to learn what to do with them.

 In her book When Things Fall Apart, American Buddhist nun Pema Chodron tells us to “sit with” our discomfort.
 When we experience emotions, we can try to not act and just be for a moment to really discover what these emotions are trying to tell us.
 She says,

 “Rather than letting our negativity get the better of us, we could acknowledge that right now we feel like a piece of shit and not be squeamish about taking a good look.”–Pema Chodron